ftes/sgx-lib/ReadMe.md

 During development, insecure I/O operations can be used.
 These allow data to leave the enclave unencrypted.
 When including legacy code, this allows legacy compatible behaviour, **without** security garuantees.

-Without this macro, writes and reads to standard and file streams are sealed (encrypted).
+Without this macro, writes and reads to standard and file streams are sealed (or encrypted).
 Replay protection **IS NOT** added.

 ## Secure I/O operations